How do we value your data?

 Transfers to third countries

 FEDMA does not intend to share data with organisations in third countries.
 However, some of our service providers do for example our conference call, newsletter service providers.
-They generally transfer the data to the USA on the basis of Privacy Shield or standard contractual clauses.
+They generally transfer the data to the USA on the basis of standard contractual clauses.

 Data subject’s rights